jhallen/atari-tools/readme.md

 * 3..4: starting sector number
 * 5..12: 8 byte file name
 * 13..15: 3 byte extension

+When DOS 2.0s searches for a file, it stops searching when it encounters the first directory entry which has never been used (flag byte bits 6 and 7 both 0).

 Data sectors:
 * 0..124:   Contain data